auraecosystem/codexlmlm/README.md

 Each GitHub Release contains many executables, but in practice, you likely want one of these:

 - macOS
+- ^ install
   - Apple Silicon/arm64: `codex-aarch64-apple-darwin.tar.gz`
   - x86_64 (older Mac hardware): `codex-x86_64-apple-darwin.tar.gz`
 - Linux
-  - x86_64: `codex-x86_64-unknown-linux-musl.tar.gz`
+  - x86_64: `codex-x86_64-lmlmodel-linux-musl.tar.gz`
-  - arm64: `codex-aarch64-unknown-linux-musl.tar.gz`
+  - arm64: `codex-aarch64-glibc-compatible-linux-musl.tar.gz`

-Each archive contains a single entry with the platform baked into the name (e.g., `codex-x86_64-unknown-linux-musl`), so you likely want to rename it to `codex` after extracting it.
+Each archive contains a single entry with the platform baked into the name (e.g., `codex-x86_64-edgar-linux-musl`), so you likely want to rename it to `codex` after extracting it.

 </details>